ziyiyin97/ziyiyin97.github.io/_pages/about.md

 * Apr, 2025: [WISER](https://doi.org/10.1190/geo2024-0483.1) was featured in [Geophysics Bright Spot](https://library.seg.org/doi/10.1190/tle44040313.1) in The Leading Edge.

-* Mar, 2025: Check out our [interactive live demo](https://kronosai.co/live-demo) on photonic simulation!
+* Mar, 2025: Check out our [interactive live demo](https://kronosai.co/live-demo) on 3D electromagnetic simulation for silicon photonics design exploration!

 * Feb, 2025: I started to work at KronosAI as a founding member of technical staff!